Florencia López

-María Florencia López (born 26 February 1980) is an Argentine politician who has been Vice Governor of La Rioja since 2019, under Governor Ricardo Quintela.
-She previously served as intendenta (mayor) of Arauco from 2015 to 2019, and as a member of the provincial legislature for Arauco from 2011 to 2015.
-López belongs to the Justicialist Party.
+María Florencia López (born 26 February 1979) is an Argentine politician of the Justicialist Party.
+She has been a National Senator for La Rioja Province since 2023.
+She previously served as Vice Governor of La Rioja from 2019 to 2023, under Governor Ricardo Quintela, as intendenta (mayor) of Arauco from 2015 to 2019, and as a member of the provincial legislature for Arauco from 2011 to 2015.

 Early life

 López was born on 26 February 1980 in the city of La Rioja.
 Her family moved to Aimogasta when she was six years old, and she finished high school there.
 In 1997, she moved to San Miguel de Tucumán to study law at the National University of Tucumán; she graduated at age 22 with the best average score among women in the year 2001.

 In 2003 she earned a notary's degree and began working in her own private practice.
 In 2005, she moved back to Aimogasta and began her political activism.